Reduced symplectic homology and string topology: The Lagrangian case

 \begin{definition} \emph{Reduced Lagrangian symplectic homology, or reduced wrapped Floer homology}, is defined as

 It carries an induced unital product, denoted $\boldmu$, with unit denoted $\boldeta$. \end{definition}

 In analogy with the definition of strong $R$-essential Weinstein domains, we single out the following class of Lagrangians.
+Following our standing convention, all homology and cohomology groups in the sequel are understood to be defined with coefficients in $R$.

 \begin{definition} Let $L$ be a Lagrangian submanifold of dimension $n$.
-We say that $L$ is \emph{strongly $R$-essential} if the following conditions hold: \begin{enumerate} \item $L$ admits a Morse function which is increasing towards the boundary, whose critical points have degree $\le \lfloor \frac{n}2\rfloor$ and, if $n$ is even, such that the number of critical points of index $n/2$ equals the rank of $H_{n/2}(L;R)$.
-We call such a Morse function \emph{$R$-essential}; \item if $n$ is even, the map $H^{n/2}(L;R)\to SH_{n/2}(L)$ is injective. \end{enumerate} \end{definition}
+We say that $L$ is \emph{strongly $R$-essential} if the following conditions hold: \begin{enumerate} \item $L$ admits a defining Morse function whose critical points have degree $\le \lfloor \frac{n}2\rfloor$ and, if $n$ is even, such that the number of critical points of index $n/2$ equals the rank of $H_{n/2}(L)$.
+We call such a Morse function \emph{$R$-essential}; \item if $n$ is even, the map $H^{n/2}(L)\to SH_{n/2}(L)$ is injective. \end{enumerate} \end{definition}

 \begin{example} (i) Any Lagrangian disc is strongly $R$-essential for all $R$.
-In particular Lefschetz thimbles of Lefschetz fibrations, and Lagrangian cocore disks in Weinstein manifolds, are strongly $R$-essential.
+In particular Lefschetz thimbles of Lefschetz fibrations, and Lagrangian cocore discs in Weinstein manifolds, are strongly $R$-essential.

 (ii) If $n$ is odd, then any Lagrangian which admits a Morse function which is increasing towards the boundary and whose critical points have degree $\le \lfloor \frac{n}2\rfloor$ is strongly $R$-essential. \end{example}